javiserna/Rotation-models-CTTS/readme.md

 <img src="https://github.com/javiserna/Rotational-models-of-CTTS/blob/main/Plots/Figure_8_A.png?raw=true" width="400"/> <img src="https://github.com/javiserna/Rotational-models-of-CTTS/blob/main/Plots/Figure_8_B.png?raw=true" width="400"/>
 <img src="https://github.com/javiserna/Rotational-models-of-CTTS/blob/main/Plots/Figure_8_C.png?raw=true" width="400"/> <img src="https://github.com/javiserna/Rotational-models-of-CTTS/blob/main/Plots/Figure_8_D.png?raw=true" width="400"/>

+The plots show a decreasing trend of the median of $`v\sin(i)`$ with age.
+Despite the wide range of initial conditions considered for CTTS, most solutions lie on the slow rotator regime with rotation below 10\% of the break-up limit as expected for CTTS.
+In general, our models are in agreement with observations.
+For the first time, these models allow us to study how the magnetic field strength (B∗) and branching ratio (χ) change in relation to rotation rates and ages.

 **References:**

 Serna.
 J, Pinzón.
 G, Hernández.
 J et al., 2023 (Submitted to ApJ).
 Rotational Evolution of Classical T Tauri Stars: Models and Observations.